scottyeager/info_foundation/src/blog/magical_zero_node.md

 ## The Magical Zero-Node

-The guiding design principle at ThreeFold when developing technolgogy is that simpler solutions increase efficiency and productivity.
+The guiding design principle at ThreeFold when developing technology is that simpler solutions increase efficiency and productivity.

 ### Less = More